 • The Library box is on a narrower, more accurate post.

-• A book with the title on the spine and the grass as the cover has elements popping up.
+• The LFL title is on the spine and the grass is the cover of a book, with elements (tree, bench, library) popping up.

 • The web suffix, .org, is removed.